 The Town owns a parcel of land, which it has leased to various cell phone providers in connection with the provision for wireless communications services.
-During the fiscal year ended September 30, 2023, there were three lease agreements in effect.
-One lease has terms including option periods set to expire in January 2045.
-Another lease has terms including option periods set to expire in January 2040.
-The other lease only has an annual commitment.
-The Town recognized \$104,312 in lease revenue and \$41,496 in interest revenue related to these leases during the fiscal year ended September 30, 2023.
-As of September 30, 2023, the Town's receivable related to these leases was \$1,270,427.
+During the fiscal year ended September 30, 2024, there were three lease agreements in effect.
+One lease (New Cingular/AT&T) has terms including option periods set to expire in January 2045.
+Another lease (Sprint/T-Mobile) has terms including option periods set to expire in January 2040.
+Final lease (Verizon) has terms including option periods set to expire in November 2048.

+The Town recognized \$85,569 in lease revenue and \$55,416 in interest revenue related to these leases during the fiscal year ended September 30, 2024.
+As of September 30, 2024, the Town's receivable related to these leases was \$1,818,903.
 Also, the Town has a deferred inflow of resources associated with these leases that will be recognized as revenue over the lease term.
-As of September 30, 2023, the balance of the deferred inflow of resources was \$1,196,388.
+As of September 30, 2024, the balance of the deferred inflow of resources was \$1,709,433.